Green Light (Beyoncé song): Music video

 The music video for "Green Light" was directed by Melina Matsoukas and co-directed by Beyoncé.
 Filmed in early 2007, it was one of the videos shot in two weeks for the B'Day Anthology Video Album (2007) and was one out of eight previously unseen clips.
 "Green Light" was the third video shot during the sessions.
 The clip was inspired mainly by Robert Palmer's 1985 music video "Addicted to Love" with its "stone-faced models pretending to play guitars".
-"Green Light" was considered by Beyoncé as a modern version of the video because they used the instruments as props, where she pretended as a rock star.
+"Green Light" was considered by Beyoncé as a modern version of the video because they used the instruments as props.

 Beyoncé also revealed that the scenes reminded her of Vanity 6.
 A short "Kitty Kat" clip opens the "Green Light" video.
 Beyoncé considered "Green Light" the "toughest video" to shoot.
-Besides from dressing in latex rubber clothing, she and her back-up dancers had to wear ballet-pointe heels.
+Besides the latex rubber clothing, she and her back-up dancers had to wear ballet-pointe heels.
 The shoes blistered her feet and gave muscle spasms due to the 18-hour session.
 Beyoncé invited her all-female tour band, Suga Mama, to make their second appearance in a video after their debut performance on the music video for "Irreplaceable" (2006).
 The video was posted on the MTV Overdrive on March 28, 2007.